 CRA states that the time to complete an audit depends on several factors, such as:

-Well-maintained records will help to reduce the time it takes to do an audit.
+Well-maintained records and professional accountants will help to reduce the time it takes to do an audit.
 If you don’t have some records you can request to get the copies from the parties who prepared them.
 If you still can’t manage to get them the situation can be discussed with the auditors to sort out ways to confirm the amounts reported on your return.

 No one wants to be audited by the CRA for any reason.
 This process is stressful, even if the process ends up in your favor, causes anxiety and worry.
 When it comes to CRA audits, Filings Taxes helped business owners who have had their taxes prepared incorrectly, who initially tried to ignore CRA confrontation, and people who contacted us with close deadlines.